 You are required to consider health and safety issues related to your research or teaching and comply with work health and safety regulatory requirements.
-The use of certain highly hazardous chemicals or nanomaterials, including any highly toxic chemicals that require special precautions to be taken in their use or storage, requires approval from the UniSA Chemical and Nanomaterials Committee.
+The use of certain highly hazardous chemicals or nanomaterials, including any highly toxic chemicals that require special precautions to be taken in their use or storage, requires approval from the University Chemical Advisory Safety Committee.

 Refer to the University Chemicals and Nanomaterials web pages for more details.